gagandeep/Web-Architecture-Evolution/Chapter0.md

 Before looking at these in more details.
 Let's digress slightly to focus on one thing that add more value to the overall book.
 In this book, we also discuss **value**, either monetary or otherwise, of the solutions.
 The value of a solution is what derive humans to achieve that success and evolution of humans as society.

 ### 1. Pre-20th Century
-Humans always have fond of computing devices because they eased up records keeping and transactions' calculations.
-If you look at earlier
+Humans always have fond of computing devices because they eased up records keeping, transactions' calculations and astronomical calculations.
+If you look at earlier computing tools like Abacus

 ### 2. First General-purpose Computer